Education IT Services for Dallas Schools and Learning Organizations

 Student information systems, LMS tools, and Microsoft 365 collaboration

-Classroom Wi-Fi, device lifecycle planning, and printer support
+Classroom Wi-Fi, device lifecycle planning, printer support, and shared learning spaces

 FERPA-minded user access, onboarding, and offboarding controls